Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

 The numerical results show that the parallel electric field within the vicinity of the mountain top is significantly enhanced by the mountain.
 Also, in Figure~\ref{fig:Ez-x}, we see that the deviation from the non-mount scenario Equation~\eqref{eq:zero} is only obvious within the small region $a/2$ away from the mountain peak.

-Hence we substitute $E_\parallel (0)$ in Equation~\eqref{eq:lorentz} with the mean value of $E_\parallel$ within this small region:
+Hence, we substitute $E_\parallel (0)$ in Equation~\eqref{eq:lorentz} with the mean value of $E_\parallel$ within this small region:

-The integral is calculated numerically using 1st Chebyshev polynomials, and then we repeat the process of solving Equation~\eqref{eq:height} and Equation~\eqref{eq:lorentz} simultaneously.
+The integral is calculated numerically using the first Chebyshev polynomials, and then we repeat the process of solving Equation~\eqref{eq:height} and Equation~\eqref{eq:lorentz} simultaneously.
 After that, the Lorentz factor $\gamma_\text{m}$ and the height $h_\text{m}$ of the gap region with a small mountain are determined.
 Finally, the potential drop of the gap region is

 because electrical field is almost Equation~\eqref{eq:zero} in most part of the gap region.
-The subscription "m" in Equation~\eqref{eq:mount-potential} indicates the scenario with a small mountain in the polar cap region.
+The subscription ``m'' in Equation~\eqref{eq:mount-potential} indicates the scenario with a small mountain in the polar cap region.

 For pulsars below the death line demonstrated in Figure~\ref{fig:ppdotm}, $\Delta V_0<V_\text{max}$, where $V_\text{max}$ is the maximum potential drop that unipolar induction can produce,